-- a) There is an organisational chart clearly defining the lines of accountability and reporting relationships. - b) There are procedures for all licensable activities that ensure integrity of tissue and / or cells and minimise the risk of contamination. - c) There are regular governance meetings, for example health and safety, risk management and clinical governance committees, which are recorded by agendas and minutes. - d) There is a document control system to ensure that changes to documents are reviewed, approved, dated and documented by an authorised person and only current documents are in use. - g) There are procedures to ensure that an authorised person verifies that tissues and / or cells received by the establishment meet required specifications. - h) There are procedures for the management and quarantine of non-conforming consignments or those with incomplete test results, to ensure no risk of cross contamination.
+- a) There is an organisational chart clearly defining the lines of accountability and reporting relationships. - b) There are procedures for all licensable activities that ensure integrity of tissue and / or cells and minimise the risk of contamination. - c) There are regular governance meetings, for example health and safety, risk management and clinical governance committees, which are recorded by agendas and minutes. - d) There is a document control system to ensure that changes to documents are reviewed, approved, dated and documented by an authorised person and only current documents are in use. - o) There is a complaints system in place. - p) There are written agreements with third parties whenever an activity takes place that has the potential to influence the quality and safety of human tissues and / or cells. - q) There is a record of agreements established with third parties.